dillionnason/md5ref/README.md

-# MD5 Reference Implementation
+# MD5 Message-Digest Algorithm

 This is an edited version of the reference implementation found in [RFC1321](docs/rfc1321.txt).
-None of the core functionality has been touched, only bugfixes for 64-bit machines and formatting changes have been made.
+None of the core algorithm has been touched, only bugfixes for 64-bit machines, some formatting changes, and some functions were removed from the driver code.

 ## Changes

 - Most importantly the definitions found in [global.h](src/global.h) have been replaced throughout with uint32_t and uint16_t.
 The original implementation does not work on 64-bit machines otherwise.
 - Function prototypes have been updated to a more modern style.
 - Formatting has been changed throughout to improve readability.
-- The MD2 and MD4 functionality has been removed.
+- The MD2 and MD4 functionality has been removed, the algorithms were not part of the reference implementation.
-- MD5TimeTrial() was not functioning properly, as it was not relevant to our implementation it was removed.
+- MD5TimeTrial() was not functioning properly and was removed.
 - MDFilter() was not functioning properly, so it has been updated to use fgets() instead of fread(), and now passes the string to MDString() rather than doing the MD5 setup itself.

 ## Use